Minnesota families face test shortages, isolation as pandemic hits home

 The good news for Josh Reiner is that he is recovering from one of Minnesota's first confirmed cases of COVID-19.
 The bad news is that he isn't sure when he can emerge from isolation in the basement and see his wife and daughters.

-The pandemic hit home for this Edina family when Reiner flew back from work in London March 12, and started coughing later that evening.
+The pandemic hit home for this Edina family when Reiner flew back from work in London on March 12 and started coughing later that evening.

-State health officials discouraged testing for him, because at that point England wasn’t a high-risk country and was exempt from the U.S. travel ban.
-But on a family trip to a book store in uptown Minneapolis the next day, wife Jennifer grew concerned about her husband’s frequent coughing and dropped him at a nearby Allina urgent care clinic.
+State health officials discouraged testing for him, because at that point England wasn't a high-risk country and was exempt from the U.S. travel ban.
+But on a family trip to a bookstore in Uptown Minneapolis the next day, wife Jennifer grew concerned about her husband's frequent coughing and dropped him at a nearby Allina urgent care clinic.

 "This doesn't seem right," she told him.

 The COVID-19 pandemic has caused anxiety, confusion and even stigma since the emergence of the novel coronavirus in Wuhan, China, that has infected more than 370,000 people worldwide.
-That includes 235 cases identified in Minnesota through testing.
+That includes 235 Minnesota cases identified through testing.

 The Reiners discussed their experience to underscore the real, local threat of COVID-19, and to encourage people to stay at home and use social distancing to reduce the transmission of the virus.